 The Johns Hopkins Center for Talented Youth is a nonprofit dedicated to identifying and developing the talents of academically advanced K-12 students around the world.
 We provide today's brightest students with fun, challenging courses; a community of engaged learners; and a strong foundation for future success in college and their careers.
 Want to join our team?
 We are looking for mission-driven problem-solvers who can thrive in CTY's diverse, collaborative, fast-paced, and results-driven work environment.
 We value innovation, creativity, integrity, and a shared commitment to the bright young people we serve.

-General Summary/Purpose: Instructors’ primary responsibilities are to develop their courses adhering to established pedagogical practices for problem-based learning, conduct their classes (including pedagogical experiences for students outside of the virtual learning classroom) within CTY’s guidelines, monitor the progress of each of their students, and complete an evaluation of each student at the end of the course.
+We are seeking a CTY Problem-Based Online Instructor whose primary responsibilities are to develop their courses adhering to established pedagogical practices for problem-based learning, conduct their classes (including pedagogical experiences for students outside of the virtual learning classroom) within CTY's guidelines, monitor the progress of each of their students, and complete an evaluation of each student at the end of the course.

 CTY's problem-based online courses blend real-time, collaborative, student-directed learning and independent exploration to solve complex, real-world problems.
 Course are grounded in problem-based learning and are interdisciplinary.
 Students meet with the instructor in two-hour blocks according to the session schedule.
 The first hour consists of live instruction to work on a targeted skill or concept connected to the course's focus.
 The second hour consists of small group work in which students collaboratively examine a particular aspect of the problem, generate novel approaches, and create solutions.
 At the end of the course, a panel of experts joins the class to hear each team's presentation and provide feedback.

-The courses will be for students in grades 7-12 and instructors will facilitate one or more of the following courses:
+The courses will be for students in grades 7-12and instructors will facilitate one or more of the following courses:

 Everything is Connected: Solutions for a Warming World